Who We Are

 - Doctrine.
 Ensuring that the doctrine of the church is biblical; all doctrinal issues in the church will be settled by the board of elders;

 - Direction.
-Ensuring that the direction of the church is consistent with the Harvest Bible Chapel statement of purpose and the four pillars;
+Ensuring that the direction of the church is consistent with the Harvest Bible Chapel statement of purpose and the five pillars;

 - Discipline.
 Administering in love and humility the process of church discipline as outlined in Matthew 18:15-20; Galatians 6:1-4; Titus 3:10; 2 Thessalonians 3:14-15; 1 Timothy 5:17-25; 1 Corinthians 5:1-13; 2 Corinthians 2:5-11 and Romans 16:17.